 I collect antique and vintage jewellery, and I’ve written quite a few times about the wonderful relationship I have with Farringdons Jewellery in London’s Hatton Garden.
 Reputable jewellers are worth their weight in platinum, and I don’t deal with anyone but Farringdons!
 Over the past two years, I’ve done some bespoke projects and acquired several antique and vintage pieces from them.

 Yes, I name them : -) Unfortunately, after over six months, my diamond bracelet is still nameless.
-I usually name my pieces before Robert has even swiped his debit card, but this one has me stumped.
+I usually name my pieces before I’ve even swiped my debit card, but this one has me stumped.
 Please leave me suggestions in the comments ; -)

 Long story short, the last time I was in London, Farringdons mentioned that they were redoing their website.
 Writing content about a subject I love for a business I love is pretty much the stuff freelancers’ dreams are made of, so I pitched them on the spot and was ecstatic when they asked me to write the content for their entire website because… jewellery!!!